Real Estate in Panama

 If you are thinking about moving to Panama, cost of living in probably a key consideration.
 Expats commented about the cost of housing:

 "Monthly rental is $905.00 per month cheaper.
 Housing here is between $600 $700 for two bedrooms.
 There are real estate people here who will find a house or apartment for you.
 Be prepared, every local has his hand out.
 Everyone from the cab drivers to our exterminator will offer to find a house for you.
 They have contacts and get commissions.
 But make no mistake, the Panamanians are all good-hearted and mean well.
-Sometimes strike gold," remarked one member in Alto Boquete.
+Sometimes strike gold," explained one expat living in Alto Boquete, Panama.

 Should I buy or rent a home in Panama?